apexatoll/cliptic/README.md

 - To run cliptic after installation, simply run the command `cliptic` from within the terminal
 - When the program is first run it will ask the user whether they want cliptic to generate a default config file.
 This is located in `~/.config/cliptic/cliptic.rc`
 - If the screen is too small to display cliptic, please resize until the prompt disappears

+### Other Commands
+- There are other commands that can be run from the command line

+#### Today
+- The command `cliptic today` will play today's puzzle
+- This command can be followed with a negative number to play a puzzle n days before today
+- For example `cliptic today -2` will play the puzzle from the day before yesterday

+#### Resetting Progress
+- The command `cliptic reset` will allow the user to reset progress in cliptic.
+- The command can be followed with either `all`, `states`, `scores` or `recents`
+- `all` resets all progress
+- `states` resets all game progress
+- `scores` resets high scores
+- `recents` resets puzzle history

 ## Main Menu
 - On the main menu there are several options